rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines
 This repository contains descriptions that succinctly explain how to develop an ontology, and some methodological aspects for doing so.
 Guidelines and practices are offerred.
 Below is a **generic ontology development methodology**.
+However, note that there are both automated and manual means to develop an ontology, as well as various methods, technologies, and senses.

 **Related**: [Ethics](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md) of Ontology Development.